 - Each tab needs to contain one or more blocks.

-- In concrete 5.6 and before, each part of a layout is effectively a separate concrete5 area, so you can have tabs within cells of a layout, but not layouts within a tab.
+- Each part of a layout is effectively a separate concrete5 area, so you cannot spread tabs across layouts.
+See Tabs and Layouts.

 If you add a Magic Tabs block and save the page in a state that does not comply with these points, you may get unexpected results.